-7. Quickly strain ice in a colander, and let it cool completely.
+7. Quickly strain rice in a colander, and let it cool completely at room temperature.
 Refrigerating rice for 30 minutes also helps.
 Simply cover cooked rice and refrigerate.

 8. You can also rinse the rice with water so that the rice stops cooking.
 Use your hands to gently stir the cooked rice grains around while rinsing to ensure that every grain is cooled.
 Then drain thoroughly.

 9. Cover cooked rice and set aside to cool.